 - All students should be in their seats when the teacher is speaking.

 - Respect yourself by dressing appropriately for school, conducting yourself as a professional student, and taking your education seriously.

-If you like these rules as is, there is no reason you can’t just copy and paste them into a word document, blow it up to 24-point font, and hit print.*
+If you like these rules, there is no reason you can’t just copy and paste them into a word document, make any changes you want to, blow it up to 24-point font, and hit print.*

 *Of course, you probably already knew this, but a rules poster does very little by itself.
 The only real rules in your classroom are the ones you consistently enforce.
 Still, it’s a good idea to have a rules (or classroom expectations) poster in your classroom.